ImplicitBBQ: Benchmarking Implicit Bias in Large Language Models through Characteristic Based Cues: Results and Discussion

 \subsection{Explicit vs.\ Implicit Bias: Zero-Shot}

-Table~\ref{tab:zeroshot_main} presents accuracy and bias scores for explicit and implicit contexts in zero-shot prompting. \paragraph{Explicit:}In explicit settings, open-weight models achieve accuracy between $0.76$ and $0.98$ (mean $0.88$) with low bias scores (mean $0.05$) when the contexts are ambiguous.
-In Disambiguated contexts, accuracy ranges from $0.91$ to $0.97$, and bias scores remains close to zero.
-This confirms that when demographic identity is stated directly, even when the explicit evaluation set includes name-based demographic references~\cite{parrish-etal-2022-bbq, tomar2025bharatbbqmultilingualbiasbenchmark} current models have largely learned to suppress stereotypic outputs.
+Table~\ref{tab:zeroshot_main} presents accuracy and bias scores for explicit and implicit contexts in zero-shot prompting. \paragraph{Explicit:} In the explicit setting, demographic identity is stated directly through group labels, and, following the BBQ and BharatBBQ templates we build on~\cite{parrish-etal-2022-bbq, tomar-etal-2025-bharatbbq}, a fraction of the contexts additionally convey identity through personal names.
+Open-weight models achieve accuracy between $0.75$ and $0.98$ (mean $0.87$) with low bias scores (mean $0.05$) in ambiguous contexts, and in disambiguated contexts accuracy ranges from $0.91$ to $0.97$ with bias scores close to zero.
+This confirms that when demographic identity is signalled explicitly, whether by a direct label or by name, current models have largely learned to suppress stereotypic outputs.

 \paragraph{Implicit:}The implicit setting presents a markedly different picture.
-Accuracy drops to $0.16$--$0.39$ (mean $0.27$) across all eight open-weight models when the context is ambiguous, an average decrease of $0.61$ points.
-The largest drops occur for Qwen2.5-7B ($0.95 \to 0.19$, { $\downarrow$0.76}), Llama-3.3-70B ($0.87 \to 0.19$, { $\downarrow$0.68}), and Llama-3.1-8B ($0.76 \to 0.16$, { $\downarrow$0.60}).
-Bias scores range from $0.26$ to $0.40$ (mean $0.32$), substantially higher than the $0.02$--$0.08$ observed under explicit prompting.
+Accuracy drops to $0.17$--$0.40$ (mean $0.27$) across all eight open-weight models when the context is ambiguous, an average decrease of $0.60$ points.
+The largest drops occur for Qwen2.5-7B ($0.94 \to 0.20$, { $\downarrow$0.74}), Llama-3.3-70B ($0.86 \to 0.21$, { $\downarrow$0.65}), and Llama-3.1-8B ($0.75 \to 0.17$, { $\downarrow$0.58}).
+Bias scores range from $0.23$ to $0.39$ (mean $0.31$), substantially higher than the $0.01$--$0.08$ observed under explicit prompting.
 In other words, models that refrain from stereotypic responding when demographics are stated directly exhibit elevated bias when the same demographics are conveyed indirectly through cues.
-In the disambiguated contexts, where sufficient context exists to answer correctly, implicit cues let model produce a mean bias score of $0.04$ (positive, i.e.\ stereotypic), compared to $-0.04$ under explicit prompting.
+In the disambiguated contexts, where sufficient context exists to answer correctly, implicit cues let model produce a mean bias score of $0.03$ (positive, i.e.\ stereotypic), compared to $-0.03$ under explicit prompting.
 Although both values are small in magnitude, the fact that implicit disambiguated bias score remains on the stereotypic side while explicit disambiguated bias score trends anti-stereotypic is noteworthy.
 This suggests that even with disambiguous evidence, implicit cues continue to nudge model outputs toward stereotypic completions.